citp/privacy-policy-historical/h/ho/hom/homeschoolcreations.net.md

 Google Analytics – this service tracks Website usage and provides information such as referring websites and user actions on the Website.
 Google Analytics may capture your IP address, but no other personal information is captured by Google Analytics.

-Mail Chimp – this service is used for delivery of email updates and newsletters.
+Feedblitz – this service is used for delivery of email updates and newsletters.
 We store your name and email address for purposes of delivering such communications.
-Please refer to Mail Chimp’s privacy policy for further information.

-One Signal – this service is used to send you push notifications through your web browser, should you choose.
-Please refer to One Signal’s privacy policy for further information.
+Please refer to Feedblitz’s privacy policy for further information.

 At this time, your personal information is not shared with any other third-party applications.
 This list may be amended from time to time in the Website’s sole discretion.